chrisdigity/mochitoolkit/readme/mauto.md

 See Mochi Toolkit [README](README.md) for inital install procedure.
 Then run: `./mauto --install` to setup autostart features for you Mochimo Node.

 ### Usage
 Simply install the Autostart Script as above and restart your system.
-The first terminal window you open after a restart should allow you to view the Mochimo Node.
-After closing the window, you may retrieve the node again by doing `./mauto --attach`
+The first terminal window you open after a restart will attach to the Mochimo Node.
+To detach from the Mochimo Node, do `Ctrl^b + d` (Hold Ctrl while pressing 'b', let go of Ctrl, press 'd').
+After detaching the node (or closing the terminal window) you may retrieve the node again by doing `./mauto --attach`.

 | Options | Option Description |
 | --- | --- |